omicscodeathon/ckdvar/README.md

 ## Objectives

-This studyseeks to investigate novel structural variants in chronic kidney disease
+This study seeks to investigate novel structural variants in chronic kidney disease

 ## Workflow